boulderwhis/Demsun/README.md

 # Demsun
-An app that allows the user to lobby the federal government is the goal. currently in the process of organizing api data into seamless acquisition and presentation sequence
+An app that allows the user to lobby the federal government is the goal.
+The goldilocks zone surrounding nominate data might be the key to the whole shabang /shrug